The best yoga classes in central London

 Perfect for...
 More experienced yogis who work in the area.

-Find studios in Covent Garden and Fitzrovia.
+Find Good Vibes in Fitzrovia.

 Frame is well known for its selection of fun and challenging fitness classes set in uber-cool gyms across London.
 Their dedicated yoga studio is long overdue and while the gym runs yoga classes across all locations, it’s Frame King’s Cross where a dedicated yoga space has been created.
 The space is a little rough around the edges and could do with a bit of warming up – but that’s what the stretching is for (sorry)!
 Frame run a series of classes ranging from vinyasa flow to power yoga to specialised wellbeing workshops.
 Classes are usually packed, so get there early to get a good spot – mats and bolsters are provided.